 Ferrets love to steal and stash all manner of things, and your dog’s food will be high on the list of fun games for them.
 If your ferret gets away with a few pieces of dry kibble occasionally, there should be no problem.
 However, if this goes on day after day and becomes a regular sport for your ferret, the aforementioned issues can come into play.

-So, while a few mouthfuls every now and then will be fine for your ferret, we still recommend feeding your dog somewhere where the ferret cannot access the food.
+So, while a few mouthfuls every now and then will be fine for your ferret, we still recommend feeding your dog somewhere in which the ferret cannot access the food.

 So, while ferrets technically can eat dog food, they most definitely shouldn’t!